 Hello, dear ones.
 Have I told you lately how much I appreciate you?
 I hope your weekends were better than mine.
 Either way, here’s a cheerful little number that is perfectly suited for brunch, happy hour or a nightcap.
-Think of these French 75s as extra boozy, extra bright mimosas.
+Think of these French 75’s as an extra boozy, extra bright version of traditional orange mimosas.

 Instead of a traditional French 75 with lemon juice, I thought it would be fun to use clementines, which are in season now.
 I learned that clementines are really easy to juice with a handheld lemon juicer.
 You’ll need a few clementines per drink, so if you’re trying to polish off one of those big bags of them, these cocktails (or this smoothie) will do the trick!